Saigirish915/sudoku-solver/README.md

-To create a sudoku solver by giving the input sudoku.
+To create a sudoku solver by giving the sudoku random values.